 The sweet and pungent mango chutney consisted mainly of fresh mango, basil, lime juice, light sweetening, and spices.
 It was chopped and ready to serve.
 I didn’t even need to cook or reduce it.
 Dried apricots helped minimize moisture so my chutney would behave like a thick fruit topping.
 Every facet of this chutney was held accountable.
 I was going for the golden.

 Can I say “wow”?
 I think that was the most-used exclamation from my testers.
 Glowing, fruitful, deep-rooted, intoxicating, mouthwatering; one of the best ice cream desserts ever.
 I’m being biased here but honestly it was a treasure found.
-But when you start with such incredible ingredients it’s hard to take too much credit.
-The least obvious in all of this?
-That it’s loaded with vital nutrients.
-That was just a huge huge bonus.
+But when you start with such incredible ingredients it’s hard to take the credit.
+Yes, there is such a thing as healthy and insanely delicious dairy-free ice cream.

 Healing spices, natural sweeteners, healthy fats, and enzyme-rich foods make this one exotic and sultry superfood dessert; a great dish for entertaining and indulging your sweet tooth naturally.
 I hope you enjoy this little bit of exotic paradise: a beautiful bowlful of mouth-watering Indian inspiration from my little part of the world.